 Year 7 and 8 students are located on the Glenroy campus.
 The curriculum at these levels offers both breadth and depth across a range of core subjects.
-Digital Technologies (IT) is integrated across the curriculum as well as being offered as a distinct Learning Area.
 At Year 7, the core curriculum also includes two semester-based units of Languages chosen from French, Japanese and Italian.
 In Year 8, students select one language which continues into Year 9.
 Penola Catholic College also offers students the opportunity to study Content and Integrated Language Learning (CLIL) in all languages across different year levels.